Federal Work Study Positions

 Assistants will provide administrative and research support to senior level researchers on ongoing research projects.
 Duties include: assisting with literature reviews; desk research; data collection; fact checking; designing charts, graphs and tables; and answering phones.

-Qualifications: Strong organizational skills; good interpersonal skills; interest in policy research and women’s issues; experience with statistics, economics, or social sciences through coursework; basic knowledge of data sets; ability to read and understand labor market/household income data; ability to understand/read articles with statistical analysis; experience performing administrative/office tasks; close attention to detail; familiarity with Microsoft Word and Excel is a plus.
+Qualifications: Strong organizational skills; good interpersonal skills; interest in policy research and women’s issues; experience with statistics, economics, or social sciences through coursework; basic knowledge of data sets; ability to read and understand labor market/household income data; ability to understand/read articles with statistical analysis; experience performing administrative/office tasks; close attention to detail; familiarity with Microsoft Word, Excel STATA, SPSS, or SAS is a plus.

 How to Apply: